GraphiteEditor/Graphite/website/content/volunteer/guide/graphene/networks-and-nodes.md

 ## Networks

-A node network can be thought of as a box containing a finite set of nodes that are connected together.
+A node network can be thought of as a box containing a finite set of nodes that are connected together as a directed acyclic graph (DAG).
 The network is only concerned with its own node-to-node data flow.
 But to interact with the outside world, data can be imported into the network and exported out of it.
 From the inside, those imported/exported data sources/destinations are connected to the other nodes in the network.
 From the outside, a network can be considered a "black box" that is simply fed inputs and can be executed to produce outputs.

+***More coming soon...***